twintproject/twint/elasticsearch/README.md

 ### Ready-to-Use Visualizations
 With the newest versions of Kibana users can export objects, for example, but not limited to, visualizations and dashboards.

 Making visualizations is a simple but not easy process, you have to combine how you want to index data and how you want to visualize it.

-To help you gettin started with Twint and Elasticsearch, I made some basic visualization and a dashboard.
+To help you getting started with Twint and Elasticsearch, I made some basic visualization and a dashboard.
 To use them you have just to import them: go to `Management` tab, `Saved Objects`, `Import` and then select `dashboard_visualizations.json`.
 After this just to go `Dashboard` tab and click on `Twint Dashboard`.

 ![2](https://i.imgur.com/QhqaENq.png)